Kiopp/Event-Scheduling-Application/README.md

-# Event Scheduler PRO
+# Distributed Event Scheduler PRO
 A web application for scheduling and managing events, built using the MERN stack (MongoDB, Express, React, Node.js) using Create React App.

 # Group Number:
-Group 5
+Group 13

 ---